 N

+National Innovation Allowance (NIA)

+The Gas Network Innovation Allowance is a dual-purpose set allowance that provides an opportunity to develop innovation programmes across the gas industry that focus on the energy transition and vulnerable customers.

+National Innovation Competition (NIC)

+The NIC is an annual opportunity for network companies to compete for funding for the development and demonstration of new technologies, operating and commercial arrangements.

+National Transmission System (NTS)

+The high pressure gas system of Great Britain.

 Network rates

 Prescribed rates levied on the transmission network assets as determined and set by the Valuation Office Agency (VOA) in England and Wales Electricity Supply Industry (Rateable Values) (England) Order 2005 and Scottish Assessors Association (SAA) in Scotland.